Qiskit/documentation/docs/api/qiskit/qpy.md

 #### SCHEDULE\_BLOCK\_INSTRUCTIONS

 This alignment block is further followed by `num_element` length of block elements which may consist of nested schedule blocks and schedule instructions.
 Each schedule instruction starts with `char` representing the instruction type followed by the [SEQUENCE](#qpy-sequence) block representing the instruction `operands`.
-Note that the data structure of pulse [`Instruction`](pulse#qiskit.pulse.instructions.Instruction "qiskit.pulse.instructions.Instruction") is unified so that instance can be uniquely determied by the class and a tuple of operands.
+Note that the data structure of pulse [`Instruction`](pulse#qiskit.pulse.instructions.Instruction "qiskit.pulse.instructions.Instruction") is unified so that instance can be uniquely determined by the class and a tuple of operands.
 The mapping of type char to the instruction subclass is defined as follows:

 *   `a`: [`Acquire`](qiskit.pulse.instructions.Acquire "qiskit.pulse.instructions.Acquire") instruction
 *   `p`: [`Play`](qiskit.pulse.instructions.Play "qiskit.pulse.instructions.Play") instruction